Jack in the Green Hastings 2019 - May Day Bank Holiday Festival

 The Jack in the Green festival dates back to the 16th and 17th centuries in England.
 Originally it was a May Day celebration where people would make garlands with flowers and greenery.
 The garlands became increasingly elaborate as work's guilds would compete against each other, eventually so extravagantly that they covered the body entirely.
 The garlands were originally carried by milkmaids during May Day Parades - They became larger and more intricate to the point where they would balance them on their heads whilst the rest of their bodies would be adorned with silver houseware.

 May Day was traditionally a holiday for the Chimney Sweeps and became known as “Chimney Sweeper’s day”.
+If you live in Kent, you'll probably be aware of the Rochester Sweeps Festival which takes place at the same time as the Hastings event.
 The association between the Jack in the Green and chimney sweeps continues today.
-Jack in the Green became known as a practical joker associated with licentious and bawdy behaviour which soon became disapproved of in Victorian England.
+Jack in the Green became known as a practical joker associated with licentious and bawdy behavior which soon became disapproved of in Victorian England.

 Jack in the Green did emigrate during the 1800s along with Chimney sweeps and their families looking for work overseas but quickly met the same fate as those in England.